CVE-2024-7883

 CVE-2024-7883 is a low-severity Sensitive Information in Resource Not Removed Before Reuse (CWE-226) vulnerability in Arm Arm Compiler For Embedded Fusa.
 Its CVSS base score is 3.7 (Low).

-Operationally, ranked in the top 40.9% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique OS Credential Dumping (T1003); ranked at the 38th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 EU & UK References